terra10/codefest_serverless-awslambda/Lab003/README.md

         path: beer
 ```

-We can also delete the Hello example function because we won't be needing it anymores and compile + deploy:
+We can also delete the Hello example function because we won't be needing it anymore and compile & deploy:
 ```
 tsc && sls deploy
 ```